 Also, being honest.
 Don’t try to pretend that you know everything.
 I think people can accept that, if you explain their request is something you’re just not sure about, but you’ll get the answer and get back to them in a reasonable amount of time.
 They learn to trust that you’ll come through for them.
 People also remember how a problem got solved.
 They had a problem and you fixed it in a way that worked for them, and in a timely manner.

 4. What are some of the behind-the-scenes things you do, that the client doesn’t even know about, that make the trip seamless?

 This is a great question, and an example comes to mind.
 I had a client going to New York for a couple of weeks, and I was able to find the perfect rental.
 When he canceled at the last minute, he said, “At least this was a simple booking, right?”
 I had to reply, “I do strive to make it look simple and seamless to you, so if you feel that way, then I’ve done my job.
 But rest assured, there’s a lot more behind this ‘simple booking’ than you know.”

 Some of the things I do include Multiple phone calls to the vendor, ensuring they have everything absolutely perfect for the client.
 Small things like the pillows they like, or a bottle of champagne waiting for them in their room because it’s their anniversary next week.
 Or the general manager comes to personally meet them.
 These are all things that make them feel really special.
 So when they get there, they are not an internet booking number.
 They are Mr. and Mrs. So and So, clients of Lisa Miller, one of our best agents.

 5. What technology do you find the most useful in building your business?

-6. What personality trait do you think all successful travel advisors have in common?
+6. What personality traits do you think all successful travel advisors have in common?

 7. If you had to go back, start over, and build your business again, what would you do differently?